Phimai Historical Park: Architecture style

 Having a lot in common with Angkor Wat, Phimai is an example of classical Khmer architecture.
 Ancient Khmer architects were best known for their superior use of sandstone over the traditional bricks and laterite architectures.
 Sandstone is used on the visible outer layer.
 Laterite on the other hand was used for the inner wall and other hidden parts.
 All the structures are huge sandstone blocks.
-There are many lotus-shaped roofs representing Mount Meru (Hinduism's holy mountain).
+There are many lotus-shaped roofs representing Mount Meru.

 Khmer temples in general, as well as Phimai in this case, were intended to resemble the universe.
 The main building resembles the peak of Mount Meru at the center of the universe.
 The surrounding walls resemble the water and encircling mountains.
 The Khmer did not develop the technique of true vault architecture during their time, resulting in large areas at Phimai that could not be roofed over.
 Instead, they developed the use of multiple chapels separated by open-air spaces.